- How long will my divorce take?

 - Is there anything I can do if the military says my juvenile record is standing in the way of my enlistment?

-If you are interested in a career in the military and are being told that your juvenile record is creating a problem, ask about a waiver as soon as you can.
+If you are interested in a career in the military and are being told that your juvenile record is creating a problem, ask for a waiver as soon as you can.
 When you ask for a waiver, you are asking the military to consider all of your strengths, improvements and progress you have made since.
 It is also helpful to have recommendations from people who know you and can speak about your good character.

 - Can I change my Will by crossing out certain bequests?